berend109/dotfiles/README.md

 backup of my personal dot files
 <br><br><br>
 # instructions
-:exclamation::exclamation: currently using debian10 and came from ubuntu/popos tested with those 3 :exclamation::exclamation:
+:exclamation::exclamation: currently using debian 12 and came from ubuntu/popos tested with those 3 :exclamation::exclamation:

 ## Get started with i3wm